 committing false sin.
 I've seen spiritual imposters make servants of the

-Lord obey false guidance because they are too afraid of judgment from disobeying a command to spread it.
+Lord obey and spread false guidance because they are too afraid of judgment from disobeying a command to spread it.

 the church and can be very harmful.
 Following it can also give the enemy